Tromsø Airport, Skattøra: Luftwaffe operation

 Following the surrender in Northern Norway on 10 July 1940, the Luftwaffe took control over Skattøra.
 Two days later the airport was cleared for use by German aircraft.
 Skattøra was first used by 1.
 Küstenfliegergruppen/506, but their He 115s were soon bombed or destroyed in a fire.
 Skattøra was taken over by 2.
 Küstenfliegergruppen/506., which also operated He 115s.
 From September these aircraft were used to send freight and supplies to Jan Mayen and Svalbard.
 Until October an air ambulance operated out of Skattøra.

 German water airport efforts in Northern Norway originally centered around their own plans for Billefjord Airport and Sørreisa Airport.
 However, with the onset of the fall storms, the Luftwaffe realized the favorable location of Skattøra.
 From 1941 they therefore resumed the Norwegian plans for completing the air station.
 Work progressed with limited supplies and those needed for the Polar Line were cannibalized to give way for the airport's completion.
-From 5 July the workforce was supplemented and later dominatedby Eastern European prisoners of war (POW), mostly from Yugoslavia and the Soviet Union.
+From 5 July the workforce was supplemented and later dominated by Eastern European prisoners of war (POW), mostly from Yugoslavia and the Soviet Union.
 As of 1 January 1943 there were 441 POWs in Tromsø, most of which were working at Skattøra.
 By 1 April 1945 the number had increased to 1,325, of which 661 were working at Skattøra.
 Eighteen POWs died in Tromsø during the war.